robotics-upo/hunav_sim/README.md

 A pre-print version of the accepted paper is available [here](https://arxiv.org/abs/2305.01303).

-## Docker
+## Container system

+It is recommended to use the system through containers what ease the deployment of HuNavSim.
-If you want to try HuNavSim through a Docker container, please clone the following repo and follow the instructions: https://github.com/robotics-upo/docker_hunavsim_pmb2
+If you want to try HuNavSim through Docker containers, please go to the following repo and follow the instruccions indicated there for installation: https://github.com/robotics-upo/hunavsim_containers

 ## Dependencies